How Your Credit Card Information is Stolen and What to Do About It

 Sell it.
 Credit card information can be sold over the internet for $5 to $30 in the U.S., depending on the type and amount of information that’s sold.
 The more information the thief has, the more valuable your credit card information is.
 For example, your credit card information can be sold for a higher price, if the thief also has your name, address, date of birth, mother’s maiden name, and three-digit security code from your credit card.
 Knowing the available balance on your card allows the thief to charge a higher premium for your account information.

 Create cloned credit cards.
 Thieves can make legitimate-looking credit cards by programming your credit card information on a gift cards or prepaid credit card.
-When the card is swiped, the transaction processes just like it would if you swiped your credit card.
+When the card is swiped, the transaction processes just like it would if you swiped your actual credit card.

 How to Know If Your Credit Card Information Has Been Stolen